Everything you need to know.

 Choosing a place to dive by considering these factors can be difficult and therefore we have compiled a list of best places for Scuba Diving in Andaman.

-Here are the top 4 islands you must visit for a perfect diving experience in Andaman:
+Here are the top 4 islands for a perfect diving experience in Andaman:

 The rich marine life and abundant coral population near the place offers an engaging experience, second to none.
 The divers are often enclosed with vibrant fishes and sea dwellers throughout the dive.
 The perfect blend of clear waters and low water currents makes sure your dive is stress-free and safe.

-The beach can be reached via a boat and has an extensive number of experienced PADI certified scuba providers.
+The beach can be reached by road and has an extensive number of experienced PADI certified scuba providers.
 The abundance of providers gives you a lot of choices so you can compare and get the best package for yourself.

 The best thing is, every trip and package includes a visit to Havelock Island, so you don't have to worry about additional travel expenses and time.

-There are 9 total places where you can dive in Havelock based on the type of experience you are looking for.
+There are total 9 great locations where you can dive in Havelock based on the type of experience you are looking for.

 This hilly underwater world is best known for a huge underwater rock surrounded by wide variety of marine life.
 The water is shallow and has a dense population of hard staghorn corals and large number of it's inhabitants including Napoleons, which makes this spot very unique and perfect for people looking to see something new.